nexeranet/nexeranet/README.md

 - 👋 Hi, I’m @nexeranet
 - 👀 I’m interested in code, guitars, swords
-- 🌱 I’m currently learning python, nodejs
+- 🌱 I’m currently learning python, go

 <!---
 nexeranet/nexeranet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.